Date: 8th May 2020

 Day one.
 Walk the 17 km from Dalwhinnie along good estate tracks and paths to the area by Culra Bothy (now disused and closed by the estate due to the presence of asbestos) Set camp, relax and take in the breathtaking scenery.

 If you require to borrow some gear for this trip, please contact me beforehand.
-I have tents, sleeping bags, rucksacks stoves and even a couple of mountain bikes!
+I have tents, sleeping bags, rucksacks and stoves.

 We will meet at 1200 on Saturday 3rd August 2019 at the petrol station on the main road in Dalwhinnie.
 There is a car park beside the trees where we can leave our vehicles.
 Dalwhinnie is served by good bus and train links and there are some local B&B options such as Balsporran Cottages B&B www.balsporran.com or in Dalwhinnie itself, http://www.2stationcottage.co.uk

 Ideally we would organise car share in advance to minimise our environmental impact.